Skip to Content (Press Enter)

 Ask them to take a stand and do the following:

 - Immediately call the Prime Minister’s Office and ask them to tell the government to keep its promise, to give the ombudsperson the power to compel documents and testimony, to give the ombudsperson full independence, and to do it now.
-It’s been over a year since it was announced!
-For a sample script, click here.

 - Publicly support the immediate establishment of an effective ombudsperson